 With the growth of technology and industry more people migrated to the cities, creating an even greater demand on the growing food chain.
 Again, technology provided the solutions.
 Steam engines gave way to internal combustion engines.
 Ice boxes were replaced by gas powered refrigeration in the early 1900’s, which was then supplanted by electric refrigeration by 1930.
 Highway systems grew and improved and freight trucks became a commonplace sight.
 Moreover, commercial air freight evolved from a simple flight carrying 40 pounds of silk in 1910 to transporting rare delicacies around the world at a moment’s notice.

 At every juncture in the timeline, technology and innovation has supported the food supply chain, not only helping us transport food faster and farther, but helping maintain freshness and safety of the food we consume.

-Chastity Wilke is vice president of national accounts for Storage Solutions (www.storage-solutions.com), one of the nation’s leading providers of industrial and material handling equipment for the foodservice industry, offering a wide selection of new and used pallet racks.
+Chastity Wilke is VP National Accounts for Storage Solutions (www.storage-solutions.com), one of the nation’s leading providers of industrial and material handling equipment for the foodservice industry, offering a wide selection of new and used pallet rack.